MonashAPS/cq23-game-server/docs/game_objects/boundary.md

 * Game boundary
 * Closing boundary

-The game boundary constitutes four walls that encapsulate the map.
-The closing boundary are four walls that will slowly close and make the map smaller.
-Battle royale style!
+The **game boundary** constitutes four walls that encapsulate the map.
+The **closing boundary** are four walls that will slowly close and make the map smaller.
+Battle Royale style!

 ## Data